jvelo/ac-exercise/README.md

 * The program is written in [Kotlin](kotlinlang.org), an easy-to-read, concise and safe general purpose language for the JVM, that I felt was suited for such an exercise.
 Also, it's very fun to write in.
 * I've designed the solution so that it would be simple to adapt and run "live".
-The main component, the "supervisor" exposes an observable stream of alerts using [RxJava](https://github.com/ReactiveX/RxJava).
+The main component, the "supervisor" exposes an observable stream of hot alerts using [RxJava](https://github.com/ReactiveX/RxJava).
+* In addition to the kotlin runtime and ReactiveX library, there are two dependencies : one for parsing CSV files simply and one for formatting ASCII tables as program output.

 Assumptions
 -----------